-Concatenation methods and operators are Supported.
+The concatenation function and operator are Supported.

-The SystemC datatype package defines concatenation functionality via a template specialized function concat(C1,C2) and operator,(C1,C2).
+The SystemC datatype package defines concatenation functionality via a template specialized function concat(C1, C2) and operator, (C1, C2).

 The concatenation operation (op1,op2) may be used as an rvalue or an lvalue.